sikandaralilaghari/JavaScript-Codes/README.md

 The Generator object is returned by a generator function and it conforms to both the iterable protocol and the iterator protocol.

 Generator is a subclass of the hidden Iterator class.
+Constructor:
+There's no javaScript entity that corresponds to the Generator constructor.
+Instances of Generator must be returned from generator functions